 Durability: Doorking is known for durable call box housings that withstand the elements and resist damage.
 All products feature galvanized steel sub-plates and stainless steel facings.

 Extreme Weather Reliability: Most products’ operating temperatures are between 10F and 145F.
-An auxiliary heater can be installed in many of its call boxes for even colder climates.
+You can install an auxiliary heater in many of its call boxes for even colder climates.

 Simplicity: Most of Doorking’s models are voice-only and use single-line monochromatic LCD screens.
 They are generally limited to having a “call” button, two scroll buttons, and a 12-button numeric pin pad like a telephone.
 However, this simplicity can make it tedious to scroll through long directories of resident listings.